Fixed: IRQL_NOT_LESS_OR_EQUAL Stop Code in Windows 11/10/8/7

 How to Fix IRQL_NOT_LESS_OR_EQUAL Error in Windows 11/10/8/7?

-Solution #1: Restart Your Computer
+Solution #1: Restart your computer

-Solution #2: Check for Windows Updates
+Solution #2: Check for Windows updates

 Step 1.
 Press the Windows key + I to open the Settings app.